-Please note the following considerations for the battery in your companion:
+Please note the following considerations when replacing the batteries in your PC companion:

-- Under normal conditions, your companion battery should remain charged by placing it in the cradle for just a few minutes each day.
-You can conserve battery life by minimizing the use of the backlight feature, and changing the Auto-off setting that automatically turns the companion off after a period of inactivity.
-See "General preferences" in Chapter 7 for more information. - If the batteries become low in the course of normal use, an alert appears on the companion screen describing the low battery condition.
-If this alert appears, perform a HotSync® operation to back up your data; then recharge the unit.
-This helps prevent accidental data loss. - If the battery drains to the point where your companion does not operate, it stores your data safely for about a week.
-In this case, there is enough residual energy in the battery to store the data, but not enough to turn on your companion.
-If your companion does not turn on when you press the power button, you should recharge the unit immediately. - If your battery drains and you have the unit in an uncharged state for an extended period of time, you can lose all of the stored data. - There are no serviceable parts inside your companion, so do not attempt to open the unit.
-You never need to replace the battery, even if the charge runs out. - If you ever dispose of your WorkPad c3 companion, please dispose of it without damaging the environment by depositing your companion at your nearest environmental recycling center.
+- Under normal conditions, your PC companion batteries should provide several months of use.
+You can conserve battery life by minimizing the use of the backlight feature, and changing the Auto-off setting that automatically turns the PC companion off after a period of inactivity.
+See "General preferences" in Chapter 7 for more information. - If the batteries become low in the course of normal use, an alert appears on the PC companion screen describing the low battery condition.
+If this alert appears, perform a HotSync® operation to back up your data before you replace the batteries.
+This helps prevent accidental data loss. - When replacing the batteries, begin by turning your PC companion off (so there is no screen display).
+Never remove the batteries while your PC companion is turned on. - When replacing the batteries, always use good quality batteries of the same type.
+Use only alkaline batteries with your PC companion. - When you remove the batteries, the built-in backup power of your PC companion maintains memory data for a period of up to one minute.
+Whenever you remove the batteries, replace them immediately.
+If you encounter any difficulties in the course of battery replacement, reinstall the original batteries and wait a few minutes for the backup power to recharge. - If the batteries drain to the point where your PC companion does not operate, it stores your data safely for about a month.
+In this case, there is enough residual energy in the batteries to store the data, but not enough to turn on your PC companion.
+If your PC companion does not turn on when you press the power button, you should replace the batteries immediately. - If you leave drained batteries in your PC companion for an extended period of time, you can lose all of the stored data.
+If this happens, replace the batteries and use the reset button to reset your PC companion.
+(See "Resetting your PC companion" later in this chapter for details.)
+After you reset your PC companion, perform a HotSync operation to restore the data from your computer.

-Resetting your companion
+Resetting your PC companion

 Under normal circumstances, you will not have to use the reset button.
-On rare occasions, however, your companion may no longer respond to buttons or the screen.
-In this case, you need to perform a reset to get your companion running again.
+On rare occasions, however, your PC companion may no longer respond to buttons or the screen.
+In this case, you need to perform a reset to get your PC companion running again.